BestTimesToVisit.com Logo

 Ferry System (Washington State Ferries)

-Cost:Walk-on passenger fares are around $9-$10 round trip for adults to Bainbridge Island.
+Cost:Walk-on passenger fares vary by route, typically around $9-$10 round trip for Bainbridge Island.
 Vehicle fares are significantly higher.

 Ride-Sharing Services (Uber/Lyft)

-These are readily available throughout Seattle and are convenient for direct, door-to-door service, especially when traveling with luggage or to areas not well-served by public transit.
-They are a good option for late-night travel when public transit is less frequent.
+These are readily available throughout Seattle and are a convenient option for door-to-door service, especially late at night or when traveling with luggage.
+They cover areas not served by public transit.

 Biking and E-Scooters